Hip Dysplasia

 Can hip dysplasia be cured in adults?

-Can one walk after hip Dysplasia surgery?
+Can one walk after hip dysplasia surgery?

 How long does a hip dysplasia surgery take?

 It depends on the seriousness of the procedure and related complications (if any).
-Generally, a hip dysplasia surgery takes 2-3 hours.
+Generally, a hip dysplasia treatment surgery takes 2-3 hours.

 What is the right time for hip dysplasia treatment?